 HOW ACS DISTANCE EDUCATION COMPARES?

-We have defined our qualifications with the main emphasis on quantity of study; but also defining level to some degree.
+We have defined our qualifications with the main emphasis on quantity of study and created a clear learning pathway for our students.

 Advanced Certificate – 900 hours